SamLopC/SamLopC/README.md

 ## About Me

-I'm Samuel Lopez, also known as SamLopC, and I'm passionate about software development, gaming, and building amazing projects.
+I'm Samuel Lopez, also known as SamLop, and I'm passionate about software development, gaming, and building amazing projects.
 With a strong foundation in both front-end and back-end technologies, I aim to create innovative and user-friendly solutions that make a difference.

 ## Technical Skills